InputOutputStream/useradd_script/README.md

 This command will create a user adama with the comment "je suis Adama", the default shell /bin/bash, and the account will expire in 10 days.

+After the execution of the script a reboot will be necessary for the os take account of all the changes made, so you are advised to ```reboot the system```

 ## Features